Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Simulations

 \subsection{Comparison Methods}

-We will compare our proposed method (HIP) to methods that perform integration but do not account for heterogeneity, methods that account for heterogeneity but do not perform integration, and methods that neither perform integration nor account for heterogeneity.
-First, we compare our method to canonical variate regression (CVR) \citep{luo2016canonical}.
-This is a joint association and prediction method for multiple views (although existing code can only implement two views), but it does not account for subgroup heterogeneity.
+First, we compare our proposed method (HIP) to canonical variate regression (CVR) \citep{luo2016canonical} as implemented in R package \textit{CVR} \citep{cvrpackage}.
+This is a joint association and prediction method for multiple views (though existing code only implements two views), but it does not account for subgroup heterogeneity.
 Thus, we implement the method in two ways: (1) all subgroups are concatenated in each view (Concatenated CVR) and (2) a separate model is fit for each subgroup (Subgroup CVR).
-We allow the tuning parameters to be selected by the default method in the R package \textit{CVR} \citep{cvrpackage}.
-Second, we compare our method to the Joint Lasso \citep{jointlasso} as implemented in the R package \textit{fuser} \citep{fuser}.
+Second, we compare our method to the Joint Lasso \citep{jointlasso} as implemented in R package \textit{fuser} \citep{fuser}.
 The Joint Lasso does not perform integrative analysis but does account for subgroup heterogeneity.
-There is no function for choosing the two tuning parameters in the R package, so we implemented a grid search over the range $[0,1]$ with $8$ steps for each parameter.
 We implement this method on the data stacked over views (Concatenated Joint Lasso), but because Joint Lasso allows for subgroups, we also apply the method on each view separately (Dataset Joint Lasso).
-Third, we compare our method to the Lasso \citep{lasso} implemented using both the concatenated and separate subgroup models (Concatenated Lasso and Subgroup Lasso respectively); we stack the two views in each case.
-The tuning parameter was selected using the \textit{cv.glmnet} function from the R package \textit{glmnet} \citep{glmnet}.
-Finally, we compare our method to the Elastic Net \citep{enet}.
-Similar to the Lasso, we implement on both the concatenated and separate subgroup models (Concatenated Elastic Net and Subgroup Elastic Net respectively), and we stack the two views in each case.
-We set $\alpha = 0.5$ and select the optimal tuning parameter using the \textit{cv.glmnet} function from the R package \textit{glmnet} \citep{glmnet}.
-We implemented each of these methods on the training data sets and predicted the outcome using the test data sets.
+Third, we compare our method to the Lasso \citep{lasso} and Elastic Net \citep{enet} as implemented in R package \textit{glmnet} \citep{glmnet} using both the concatenated and separate subgroup models (Concatenated Lasso/Elastic Net and Subgroup Lasso/Elastic Net respectively); we stack the two views in each case.
+For the Elastic Net, we fixed $\alpha = 0.5$.
+In fitting the models, we allowed any non-fixed tuning parameters to be chosen using the default in the corresponding R package.
+For Joint Lasso, there is no function for choosing the two tuning parameters in the R package, so we implemented a grid search over 55 parameter combinations.
+We applied each method to the training data sets and predicted the outcome on the test data sets.
+We do not compare with the meta lasso because it is only available for binary outcomes and thus not applicable to the motivating COPD data.